Please click on the question to display the answer.

 Where are the tests performed?

-The cardiac tests are performed in the cardiology department of your local hospital.
-In Jersey these take place in the Clinical Investigation Department of Jersey General Hospital.
+The cardiac tests are performed in Jersey at Bon Sante Consulting Rooms or in the Clinical Investigation Department of Jersey General Hospital.

 How long do the tests take?

 Depending on the chosen package, the tests take between 15 minutes and an hour to complete.
 Subsequent analysis of the tests obtained takes considerably longer so results are posted to you at a later date.

 No. The tests are painless and allergic reactions to ECG sticky pads are uncommon.
 The echocardiogram uses harmless sound waves to recreate an image of the heart.
 If an exercise test is planned then this can make you feel hot so we recommend light comfortable clothing.

 What should I wear?